 Modular homes are eco-friendly-- they minimize construction waste

 With a little research, it quickly becomes clear that modular homes present an ideal solution to lots of common home buying problems.

 I've decided I want a prefab house.
 What now?

 One of the most crucial steps of bringing a prefab house onto your property involves preparing that property.
 There are several steps that property owners should take before moving a prefab house on-site.

-The Quick Guide to Prepping Your Property for a Prefab House
+The Quick Guide to Prepping Your Property for a Modular House

 Let's address the basics of lot location before we bother going much further.
 If you have the luxury of selecting a property with the knowledge that you want a prefabricated home, make sure you consider: